victor-kodehode/randomTicTacToe/README.md

 2 players\
 moves are chosen at random
 # input
-how many games do you want the program to run?\
+how many games do you want the program to run?
-limited to positive integers from 1 to 10000
 # output
 how many games did player 1 win?\
 how many games did player 2 win?\